SoftUni-Internal/interactive-content/EN/09-Thymeleaf-and-Validation​/01-Thymeleaf-Advanced.md

 [slide hideTitle]
 # Thymeleaf in JavaScript

-It is also possible to parametrize scrips, and passing data dynamically to JavaScipt variables into the view.
+It is also possible to **parametrize scrips** and passing data dynamically to JavaScipt variables into the view.

-This way we can create cline-side dynamic applications as well as server-side dynamic applications.
+This way we can create **cline-side dynamic applications** as well as server-side dynamic applications.

 ```java
 // JSController.java